 Any tips for integrating meditation while at work?

 Try to bringing tiny mindful moments to your day.
 You can set an alarm beep or notification on your phone, and meditate one minute every hour.
 That will probably give you more results than 10 minutes of meditation once a day (although both are good and necessary).

 If you work in front of a computer, for example, nobody will even noticed if you stop for one minute and bring your awareness to your body and breath.
 Sometimes even just having three deep, mindful breaths, can make a big difference.

 Try waking up earlier than him or her, and doing your practice first thing in the morning.
-If waking up earlier does not work, I would suggest clearly explaining to your partner that you are building up this habit of meditation, and that you need his/her support.
+If waking up earlier does not work, I would suggest clearly explaining to your significant other that you are building up this habit of meditation, and that you need his/her support.
 You can explain that it’s only going to be a few minutes per day that you will be “unavailable” and it would mean a lot to you if he/she helps you with that.

 [Image from www.parentwellbeing.com]

 Should I share with other people the insights I get through meditation?
 Or write them down?